greedyChicken/movies-browser/README.md

 ## How to use

-Movies Browser is composed of four main views:
+Movies Browser is composed of five main views:

 **`Movies page`**

 On this page you can browse recently popular movies.
 Each movie tile includes information such as title, release year, film genres and viewers' rate.
-To find out more about the specific movie, just click on its tile, and then you will be redirected to a movie subpage.
+To find out more about the specific movie, just click on its tile to redirect you to a movie subpage.

 **`Movie subpage`**